rfxtrx platform support binary sensors that

 Many cheap sensors available on the web today are based on a particular RF chip called PT-2262.
 Depending on the running firmware on the RFXcom box, some of them may be recognized under the X10 protocol but most of them are recognized under the Lighting4 protocol.
 The rfxtrx binary sensor component provides some special options for them, while other rfxtrx protocols should work too.

-Open your local home-assistant web UI and go to the “states” page.
+Open your Home Assistant frontend and go to the “states” page.
 Then make sure to trigger your sensor.
-You should see a new entity appear in the Current entites list, starting with “binary_sensor.” and some hexadecimal digits.
+You should see a new entity appear in the Current entities list, starting with “binary_sensor.” and some hexadecimal digits.
 Those hexadecimal digits are your device id.

 0913000022670e013b70.
 Then you should update your configuration to: